 Capable of projecting a screen size of 150 inches, the Anker Nebula Mars II defies expectations with its smaller form factor, in addition to Wi-Fi, Bluetooth, and 10W speakers.

-With only 500 ANSI lumens, the Anker Mars II Pro is only packing a third of what your average home cinema projectors have.
+With only 500 ANSI lumens, the Anker Mars II Pro only packs a third of your average home cinema projectors.
 It drops even lower, to just 200 ANSI lumens, when you run off the battery (in battery mode).
-Using this during the day will be difficult, so for a clear picture, you’ll want a dark room or nighttime setting. if you want a projector with a maximum of 2,200 ANSI lumens, which guarantees a clear viewing experience even in the presence of ambient light, making it an excellent projector for outdoor use or during daylight hours indoors, try the BenQ HT2050A 1080p DLP or the Dr. J professional HI-04 mini projector outdoor movie projector
+Using this during the day will be difficult, so you’ll want a dark room or nighttime setting for a clear picture. if you want a projector with a maximum of 2,200 ANSI lumens, which guarantees a clear viewing experience even in the presence of ambient light, making it an excellent projector for outdoor use or during daylight hours indoors, try the BenQ HT2050A 1080p DLP or the Dr. J professional HI-04 mini projector outdoor movie projector

 The Anker Nebula Mars II is surprisingly sturdy, with a small handle for carrying.
 Lamp life is rated for 30000 hours, which can last for several years.
 Battery life, however, could be better.
 Three hours is still enough for a good movie.
 Speakers are particularly good for 10W speakers, with an admirable amount of bass.
 Aside from wireless, it also has HDMI, USB, and Bluetooth.